pierrelavalette/tuto-ovrsea/README.md

 ```

 This command starts a local development server on port 3456 and opens up a browser window on the tuto page.
 The page is accessible with the url `http://localhost:3456/`
-You can use this page to read and follo wthe tuto locally, or to add changes to its content.
+You can use this page to read and follow the tuto locally, or to add changes to its content.
 Most changes are reflected live without having to restart the server.

 ### Build